sabre-io/sabre.io/source/_posts/2014-08-07-sabre-vobject-3.3.0-release.html.md

 previously in `lib/Sabre/VObject` is now moved to `lib/`.

-If you are using composer you don't have to change a thing, but if you manually wrote an autoloader, you may have to change this.
+If you are using composer you don't have to change a thing, but if you manually wrote an autoloader, you may have to make a change to accomodate for this.

 We also removed `lib/Sabre/VObject/includes.php`.